simwrapper/simwrapper-example-project/README.md

 These files show some examples of some of the things you can do with SimWrapper.
 Check out the full docs at https://simwrapper.github.io

-## Viewing these files
+## Viewing these files locally

 SimWrapper is at https://simwrapper.github.io/site

 - If you're using Google Chrome or MS Edge, you can click "Add Folder" on the main SimWrapper page, browse to this folder, and give Chrome read access to this folder

-- For Firefox/Safari, run either
+- For Firefox/Safari, you can view local folders by running either
-   - `java -far mini-file-server.jar` in this folder; or
+   - `java -jar mini-file-server.jar` in this folder; or
    - `simwrapper serve` to run the python tool (use `pip install simwrapper` first)

 Note that you have to reload your browser after you change any local files on your computer;